aplteam/MarkAPL/Tests/MarkAPL.md

 * Remove the back-ticks around code.
 * Remove HTML entities (recursive calls to **_MarkAPL_**!)
 * Replace all spaces and newlines with hyphens.
-* Convert all alphabetic characters to lower case.
+* ~~Convert all alphabetic characters to lower case.~~

+  With version 3.9 this was changed.
+The reason is that although CSS selectors are case insensitive, HTML attributes **are not**!
 * Remove everything from the left until the first digit or ASCII letter or `∆` or `⍙` is found (identifiers may not begin with a hyphen).
 * If nothing is left by then, use the identifier `section`.